Ciabatta bread on a Baking Steel

 Do I need a Baking Steel?

-Not required, but if you want that blistered, bakery-style crust, a Baking Steel makes a big difference.
+Not required, but if you want that blistered, bakery-style crust, a Baking Steel makes a huge difference.
+Steel transfers heat 20x faster than a pizza stone, which means better oven spring and a crispier crust in less time.
+It's why I invented it.

 Can I freeze ciabatta dough?